<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Even though you can look at buying a home as just a financial transaction, it’s emotional.
 And while you should try to keep your feelings at bay when buying a home, it’s always a good idea to be sensitive to the seller’s emotions.
 They’re saying goodbye to a house filled with memories.
 And if you’ve ever been on that side of the equation, you know that those feelings can be overwhelming—understandably!

 So the first step to making the best offer, as shared in our free ebook Making an Offer and & Closing on Your New Home, is to know what motivates the seller.
-Is it the price, a quick turnover, or emotional attachment?
+Is it the price, a quick turnover, or an emotional attachment?
 Identifying where your home seller’s motivation lies will help you create a strategy for your interactions with them.

 For example, you might want to offer above asking price if they’re looking for the highest price.
 Or you might want to let them know that you’re pre-approved and make an offer with few contingencies to show them that you’re serious and want to seal the deal now.
 Or simply be likable.
 If the home seller is clearly emotional about the property, then it’s probably important to them that the home is going to a good family who will cherish it and make their own memories.